-Covid-19: WB to allow some patients to home quarantine, Mamata Banerjee says government has a limit
+Covid-19: WB to allow home isolation of some patients, Mamata Banerjee says ‘government has a limit’

 The chief minister accused the Centre of making conflicting statements regarding the nationwide lockdown to rein in the coronavirus pandemic.

-West Bengal Chief Minister Mamata Banerjee on Monday allowed coronavirus patients with provisions to home-quarantine themselves, ANI reported.
+West Bengal Chief Minister Mamata Banerjee on Monday allowed coronavirus patients with provisions to isolate themselves at home, ANI reported.
 The state has more than 630 coronavirus cases and 20 deaths, according to the health ministry data.

 “We have taken a decision, if a person is tested positive for Covid-19 and he has provision to isolate himself at his residence, the person can home quarantine himself,” she said at a press conference.
 “Lakhs and lakhs of people can’t be quarantined, government has its own limit.”